EnricoPiacenza/Experimental_Robotics_Assignment2/README.md

 **Patrol_action_node**

 The node is designed to be the action executor within the ROS 2 environment for the durative action patrol defined in the pddl domain.
 It serves as the bridge between the high-level planning specified in the PDDL file and the actual execution of the action on the robotic platform.
 Here's a list of everything the node does:
-- It creates a SetBool client to trigger the ecxecution of RobotNode in order to look for markers.
+- It creates a SetBool client to trigger the execution of RobotNode in order to look for markers.
 - It creates a SetBool service that is triggered by RobotNode once the Marker search is terminated.

 The progress of the action is monitored by the periodic function do_work() using the status_ variable: